tactics-osrs/DirectoryCleaner/README.md

 ## Help

 If you need help while running the script, type 'help' when prompted to enter a directory.
 The script will display a help message with more information about what it does and how to find directories.

+## Notes

+I've added a failsafe to protect Windows system32 directory.
+Added confirmation message which includes the users input directory to confirm prior to deletion.
+Errorhandling added to detect non-existent/improperly input directory paths.
+Included a 'help' feature.